 Where to store large video files?

 Local storage includes any physical hardware where you can store videos.
 This could be local computers, external hard drives, flash drives, etc. Easy access to content is probably the main reason why to choose local storage.
-You’re not dependent on the internet connection nor you have to wait until the video is processed.
+You’re not dependent on the internet connection nor you have to wait until the video file is processed.

 - Easy to use